top of page

 5. What are the investment options and their associated fees?

-💡 Pro Tip: Don't assume your employer's matching formula is simple.
-Some companies have complex tiered matching systems or require specific contribution patterns to maximize the match.
+💡 Pro Tip: Don’t assume your employer's matching formula is simple.
+Some companies have complex tiered matching systems that require specific contribution patterns to maximize the match.

 Exploring Additional Retirement Income Benefits

-Many employers offer retirement benefits beyond the standard 401(k) plan.
-Understanding these additional options can significantly enhance your retirement strategy.
+Employers often provide retirement benefits beyond the standard 401(k) plan.
+Understanding these additional options can enhance your retirement strategy significantly.

-Engaging a financial planner can help you navigate these additional benefits and ensure you are making the most of your retirement strategy.
+Engaging a financial planner can help navigate these benefits and ensure you're optimizing your retirement strategy.

 Deferred Compensation Plans

-Some employers offer non-qualified deferred compensation plans (NQDC) that allow you to postpone receiving a portion of your income until retirement.
+Some employers offer non-qualified deferred compensation plans (NQDC) that allow you to postpone receiving a part of your income until retirement.

 Key considerations for a deferred compensation plan.

-While deferred compensation plans can be powerful tax-planning tools, they come with risks that need to be carefully evaluated.
+While deferred compensation plans can be powerful tax-planning tools, they come with risks that need careful evaluation.
 Understanding the distribution options and company credit risk is crucial.

 Healthcare and Health Insurance Considerations

-Your retirement date marks a significant transition from employer-provided health and life insurance to personal responsibility for healthcare coverage.
+Your retirement date marks a shift from employer-provided health and life insurance to personal responsibility for healthcare coverage.

-Understanding your employer’s healthcare benefits into retirement can be worth its weight in gold!
+Understanding your employer’s healthcare benefits when you retire can be invaluable!

 Retirement health benefits.
-A checklist to review with your employer befire you retire.
+A checklist to review with your employer before you retire.

 Critical Healthcare Questions